Friday, June 12, 2026

 They paint up easily and well.
 My demo presentation is a classic Star Wars ship - it was a medical frigate where Luke Skywalker got his new hand put on HERE at 46 seconds in.

-Nebulon B Frigate from "The Empire Strikes Back" ending scene [ship is heading to you].
+Nebulon B Frigate from "The Empire Strikes Back" ending scene [ship is heading away from you].

 https://starwars.fandom.com/ru/wiki